akapulko20/Tiny-Compass-Watch/README.md

 # Tiny-Compass-Watch
-*An electronic watch that makes hard to get lost*
+*Electronic watch that makes hard to get lost*

 ![Front view of the Tiny Compass Watch](figures/front_side.png)